This offer is closed

 Mr Hutchinson has in the past said: “Over 20 years, what I’ve learnt more than anything is that it’s not so much getting the ones that go up tenfold, but more about avoiding the ones that will blow up.
 You can only do that if you take a cautious approach, buying proper businesses with profit and cash flow.”

-The non-qualifying portion of the portfolio is invested in a mixture of cash, non-qualifying AIM-quoted companies, blue-chip shares listed on the main market and the range of OEICs Unicorn manages.
+The non-qualifying portion of the portfolio is invested in a mixture of cash, OEICs, non-qualifying AIM-quoted companies, and blue-chip shares listed on the main market.

 Portfolio overview